Live in London (The Gaslight Anthem video)

-Live in London is the first live DVD by American rock band The Gaslight Anthem which will be released on December 17, 2013 through Mercury Records.
+Live in London is the first live DVD by American rock band The Gaslight Anthem which was released on December 17, 2013 through Mercury Records.
 Most of the DVD's ten songs are from the band's 2012 album, Handwritten and were recorded during two shows at the Troxy in London on March 29 and 30, 2013.
 The cover forms a homage to the album art of The Clash's London Calling.